krujjwal0651/git-simpleweb/README.md

 # git-simpleweb
-Simple Website by using docker container
+Simple Website by using docker container. \n
-This is for learning purpose
+This is for learning purpose.